 ABSTRACT

 Due to the rapid growth of Covid-19 cases around the world, it has become imminent to harness artificial intelligence in order to improve the existing medical diagnosis process related to this disease.
 Conflicting nature of Covid-19 and Pneumonia symptoms pose difficulty in identifying the actual presence of disease in Flu season.
 It was found in early studies that patients present abnormalities in chest radiography images that are characteristic of those infected with Covid-19.
 Therefore, chest X-RAY image classification has emerged as an alternative technique to aid medical diagnosis during pandemic time.
-However, it is cumbersome to manually detect Covid-19 cases from a set of images thus deep learning techniques has been proposed to build a state-of-the-art tool to enhance the current diagnosis process.
+However, it is cumbersome to manually detect Covid-19 or Pneumonia cases from a set of images thus deep learning techniques has been proposed to build a state-of-the-art tool to enhance the current diagnosis process.
 We aim to implement a set of deep learning models on online available resources of 6432 images and further strengthen by utilizing data augmentation techniques to provide better generalization of the model during testing phase.
-Furthermore, we would select the model exhibiting best performance metrics during validation phase in order to make an optimistic outcome in detection of Covid-19 from chest X-ray images.
+Furthermore, we would select the model exhibiting best performance metrics during validation phase in order to make an optimistic outcome in detection of Covid-19 or Pneumonia from chest X-ray images.

 Keywords